arnay07/starter-kit-js/docs.md

 9. Bundling
    * use es6 modules
        * select a bundler
            * require js
            * browserify original, bundle npm packages for the web
            * webpack can handle much more than just js, built-in hot reload
            * rollup tree shaking, reduce the weight of the bundle, quite new
            * jspm system js used, universal module loader
+   * configure webpack
+       * webpack.config.js at the root
+       * dev mode: webpack.config.dev.js
+       * we then configure express to serve our bundle
+       * we go in srcServer.js, import webpack and our webpack config file